-Network fault management is a big challenge when you have a small team.
-The task becomes more complicated if you have to manage a remote site and have to dispatch a technician to the site only to find out the problem is something you could have fixed remotely or you could find that you don't have the right equipment and have to go back and get it that hurts your service restoration time.
+Network fault monitoring and network fault management are the big challenges when you have a small team.
+The task becomes more complicated if you have to manage a remote site and have to dispatch a technician to the site only to find out the problem is something you could have fixed remotely, or you could find that you don't have the right equipment and have to go back and get it, hurting your service restoration time.
 In most cases, the time taken to identify the root cause of a problem is longer than the time taken to fix it.